willfaught/paige/README.md

 Support for authors, categories, series, and tags taxonomies is built in.

-Set `default` to `true` in the front matter of an author term page for that author to be credited in regular pages that have no authors parameter.
 A default author must be referenced at least once explicitly in a regular page.

 To disable the rendering of author pages, add this to `yoursite/hugo.toml`: